Raiza Palmera-Dy

 Raiza Rose Palmera-Dy (born November 21, 1990) is a basketball player and coach.

 Playing career

 Collegiate

 Palmera played for the Far Eastern University (FEU) Lady Tamaraws basketball team at the University Athletic Association of the Philippines (UAAP) with Allana Lim.
 She won the Season 71 and 74 women's basketball titles.
 She was named Season MVP for Season 74.
 Palmera went on a hiatus on basketball after playing for FEU.

 Club

 Palmera-Dy started playing club basketball when she was drafted to the Glutagence Glow Boosters of the Women's National Basketball League for the 2021 season.
 Glutagence advance to the semifinals but was disbanded due to financial issues.

-Despite of the team's withdrawal she was named Rookie of the Year.
+Despite the team's withdrawal she was named Rookie of the Year.